doraTeX/coloremoji/README.md

 coloremoji
 ==========

-A LaTeX package for inputting / outputting Apple Color Emoji with upLaTeX
+A LaTeX package for inputting and outputting Apple Color Emoji with upLaTeX

 Requirements
 ===